 - Doctors not evaluating the patient.
 What if you're in labor and your ob doesn't come to the hospital, leaving you in the care of residents or interns, and complications with the delivery come up, requiring an emergency c-section to save the baby's life (or mom's).
 Coming in to evaluate the patient instead of just having the nurses or interns do it, may detect the complications earlier, before its a crisis situation, and prevent a severe injury to the baby or mom.

 - Hospitals, HMOs and doctors not telling the patient about alternative diagnoses, treatment and therapies.
 This seems to be happening more and more - physicians and healthcare providers not bothering to inform patients and discuss options.

 This last one - not telling the patient - happened to me with one of my kids and a condescending doctor who thought he knew better than a parent what was best for the child.
 Let me tell you, I was pissed.
 How dare this doctor presume to make a choice for one of my kids without even discussing options with me.
 It was not a serious health issue but it showed the doctor's attitude - and the hospital he worked for as well.

 And it really hit home, because if it can happen to me, it can happen to anyone.

 Let me tell you, when we see that in one of our cases, it is very powerful with a jury.

-Questions about medical malpractice involving you or your family?
-Call us at (202) 393 - 3320 and speak to a live person who can actually get started helping you, not someone in India putting your info into a referral data base some law firm with a fake office in D.C. paid to be listed on.
+Questions about medical malpractice for a serious injury involving you or your family?
+Call us at (202) 393 - 3320 and speak to a live person who can actually get started helping you (and wants to help!).